yihui/yihui.org/content/en/2017-09-29-thanks-max.md

 slug: thanks-max
 ---

-Last month I wrote about [why you should ask questions on StackOverflow](/en/2017/08/so-gh-email/) before (or instead of) emailing me.
-Today I saw [an excellent question on StackOverflow](https://stackoverflow.com/q/46488976/559676) from Max Kuhn, and I truly appreciated it.
+Last month I wrote about [why you should ask questions on Stack Overflow](/en/2017/08/so-gh-email/) before (or instead of) emailing me.
+Today I saw [an excellent question on Stack Overflow](https://stackoverflow.com/q/46488976/559676) from Max Kuhn, and I truly appreciated it.
 Why?

 As some of you may know, Max is my colleague at RStudio now.
 He could have easily messaged me on Slack or shoot me an email.
 Messages and emails from colleagues are often processed more quickly than random strangers.
-But he chose to ask the question on StackOverflow instead, and did not even notify me.
+But he chose to ask the question on Stack Overflow instead, and did not even notify me.
 That was very, very considerate of him!

 The question itself is also of high quality.
 Apparently he had done his homework before asking, which gave me a helpful clue about the possible underlying problem.
 More importantly, he provided a reproducible example based on an example I created.
 All I have to do is clone the repo he prepared, and try to compile it.
 Indeed I was able to reproduce the issue. _No further questions need to be asked._ This is an extremely pleasant experience for me to deal with questions, and especially bug reports.
 Most of time, I have to ask users for more information (what is your session info? where is your reproducible example?...).
 You cannot imagine how much patience a developer has to have to ask these further questions over and over and over again.